noam-honig/replacing-heroku/deploy-to-aws.md

          4. Save
    2. goto `Permissions`
       1. `Bucket policy` - click edit
-      2. Set the policy - you can click on policy examples where you can find policies - I've used the second one called:`Granting read-only permission to an anonymous user
+      2. Set the policy - you can click on policy examples where you can find policies - I've used the second one called: `Granting read-only permission to an anonymous user`
 `.

-         Copy the json from there and replace the `DOC-EXAMPLE-BUCKET` with your bucket name (In my test it was `replace-heroku-static`)
+         Copy the JSON from there and replace the `DOC-EXAMPLE-BUCKET` with your bucket name (In my test it was `replace-heroku-static`)
          ```json
          {
              "Version": "2012-10-17",